Versace designer makes shock exit despite stellar debut

 The news comes just two days after Prada Group closed a deal to acquire Versace for $1.44 billion.
 That deal, announced in April, one month after Vitale was appointed, led to industry speculation as to whether the designer would continue in his role.
 You don’t spend a cool billion on a fashion brand just to uphold the status quo.

-The statement on Vitale’s departure was signed by new executive chairman Lorenzo Bertelli, the son of Prada executive director and co-creative director Miuccia Prada and Prada chief executive Patrizio Bertelli.
-Lorenzo Bertelli continues in his positions as chief marketing officer and head of corporate social responsibility at Prada.
+The statement on Vitale’s departure was signed by new executive chairman Lorenzo Bertelli, the son of Prada executive director and co-creative director Miuccia Prada and Prada executive director Patrizio Bertelli, who is also the chairman of the board of directors.
+Lorenzo Bertelli continues in his positions as chief marketing officer and head of corporate social responsibility at Prada Group.

 Vitale, a forty-something Italian who for 15 years worked for Prada’s fantastical-lady-gone-geeky label Miu Miu, was not the most anticipated arrival in last season’s slate of buzzy debuts – but that is exactly what made his show thrilling.
 Yes, many of his looks were wacky and tacky, like cocktail dresses that were tucked into underwear to reveal models’ butts, or nipple-baring too-tight tank tops with ab-revealing low-slung sleeve holes.
 But the fashion world is overloaded with brands continuing to capitalize on the quiet luxury trend with Philophile-lite silhouettes (or designs based on the now decade-plus-old language of Phoebe Philo), pushing consumers towards a vision of safe, conservative respectability.
 Vitale’s show, with its youthful casting and racy styling, was a rare cry of sincere, skillfully made bad taste – another kind of beauty.